Copyright 2021 Chrono Eyewear B.V.

-The Radboud University Medical Center in Nijmegen carries out a lot of research into Parkinson’s disease.
+The Radboud Academic Hospital in Nijmegen carries out a lot of research into Parkinson’s disease.
 A phased investigation is currently being conducted into the possibilities of using blue light in Parkinson’s patients.
-Propeaq glasses with blue light have been introduced as a possible new method to treat sleep and mood disorders in patients with Parkinson’s disease (PD).
-Assessing patient acceptance is an important first step towards formal testing and introduction to clinical practice.
-The results of the first phase were published in Parkinson’s Disease (Hindawi) Volume 2019 in June.
-Below is a summary and a link to the publication.
+Blue light glasses have been introduced as a possible new treatment option to treat sleep disorders in patients with Parkinson’s disease (PD).
+Assessing patient acceptance is an important step towards formal testing and introduction to clinical practice.
+The results of the first phase have recently been published.

 Blue light glasses have been introduced as a possible new method to treat sleep disturbances in patients with Parkinson disease (PD).
 Assessing patient experiences represents a key step in the road towards formal testing and introduction into clinical practice.
 Fifty-eight PD patients have used the blue light glasses for at least one week.
 74% of respondents reported subjective improvements in night-time sleep, daytime sleepiness, depressive symptoms, motor functioning, or a combination thereof.
 Except for one patient, all responders would like to continue using the glasses, mostly because they considered it a useful aid.
 Conclusion.
 Blue light therapy appears to have a positive effect on sleep, mood, and motor symptoms in PD.
 PD patients had an overall positive attitude towards blue light glasses as treatment for sleep disorders.